 The direct train from West Kowloon Station to Beijing West Station takes only about nine hours via the G-series train, which is China Railway's fastest train service.
-These high-speed trains can go about 350 kilometers (217 miles) per hour, so they can cover the distance in less than half the time it takes to drive.
+These high-speed trains can go about 217 miles (350 kilometers) per hour, so they can cover the distance in less than half the time it takes to drive.
 The train departs only once per day, at 8 a.m., and costs between $117 and $156.

-The low-speed sleeper train takes a whopping 23-and-a-half hours long and includes a one-hour transfer in Shenzhen.
+The low-speed sleeper train takes a whopping 23 hours, 30 minutes and includes a one-hour transfer in Shenzhen.
 Considering this takes even longer than driving the route yourself, it's the longest and one of the least popular options.

 Driving in China is not for the faint of heart.
 Not only are drivers notoriously aggressive in China's two most bustling cities, but the road signs are near useless and, worst of all, drivers must switch from one side to another because Hong Kong and mainland China drive on opposite sides of the road.
 For this reason, some tourists who insist on renting cars actually hire drivers (considering Chinese wages, the cost of hiring a driver is actually pretty low).

-The route is about 2,189 kilometers (1,360 miles) long and takes about 22 hours.
+The route is about 1,360 miles (2,189 kilometers) and takes about 22 hours.
 It's such an unusual mode of transport, in fact, that Google Maps won't even calculate it.
 With the hassle of switching sides, dealing with traffic in major metro areas, and navigating road signs, it's best to save both time and money by taking a train or plane instead.

 Beijing is a long way north of Hong Kong, so most people opt for the two-hour, 45-minute flight.
-Naturally, flights to Beijing are cheaper during the off season, which runs roughly from November through February.
-However, Chinese New Year (January) sees planes packed with Hong Kongers visiting family, so ticket prices can skyrocket to almost $300 USD at this time.
+Naturally, flights to Beijing are cheaper during the offseason, which runs roughly from November through February.
+However, Chinese New Year in January sees planes packed with Hong Kongers visiting family, so ticket prices can skyrocket to almost $300 at this time.
 The cheapest time to travel from Hong Kong to Beijing is actually from March to June, when you can snag a one-way ticket for less than $250.